-OMAHA (DTN) -- Mixed weather conditions ahead for the Midwest and dryness-easing rain in the Canadian Prairies are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN) -- Mixed conditions for Midwest temperatures and precipitation and ongoing dryness in Brazil are the primary weather features for the commodity market's attention Thursday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.